Sunday, 31 January 2016

 Sexagesima Sunday is a semi-double of the second class and its liturgical colour is violet.
 The Sunday is characterised by a very lengthy Epistle from St. Paul's Latter Epistle to the Corinthians.
 The Gospel pericopes are from St. Luke and contain the parable of the sower with his seed landing on rock, amongst weeds and on the good ground.

 At Vespers yesterday afternoon the antiphons and psalms were of Saturday.
 The chapter was proper to the Sunday, Fratres: Libenter suffertis, and the Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Romuald and of St. John of Matha.
-The Suffrage was omitted due to the double feasts and the Dominical preces were omitted at Compline.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Martina and of St. John Bosco.
+The Suffrage was omitted due to the concurring double feast and the Dominical preces were omitted at Compline.

 At Mattins the antiphons and psalms are from the Psalter for Sundays.
 In the first nocturn the lessons continue to be read from Genesis (Ch.
 5 & 6), the beginning of the story of Noah.
 In the second nocturn the lessons are from St. Ambrose on Noah and the Ark and in the third nocturn the lessons are a homily from St. Gregory on the Gospel of the seed falling on good and poor ground.
 A ninth responsory, Cum turba plurima, is sung in place of the Te Deum.